revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Collection interface defines `remove(Object obj)` method to remove objects from `Collection.List` interface adds another method `remove(int index)`, which is used to remove objects at a specific index.
+- Collection interface defines `remove(Object obj)` method to remove objects from `Collection.List` interface and adds another method `remove(int index)`, which is used to remove objects at a specific index.
 - You can use any of these methods to remove an entry from Collection, while not iterating.
 - Things change when you iterate.
 Suppose you are traversing a List and removing only certain elements based on logic, then you need to use Iterator's `remove()` method.
 -This method removes the current element from Iterator's perspective.
 If you use Collection's or List's `remove()` method during iteration then your code will throw `ConcurrentModificationException`.